Law of Contract Mains Questions Series Part-III: Important Questions for Judiciary, APO & University Exams | Part - III of X

 Law of Contract Mains Questions Series Part-III

 We know answer writing is a continuous exercise that is an inalienable part of the preparation process for any Examination.
-A well-written answer not only reflects the knowledge of an aspirant but also his/her ability to tailor the content in a manner suited to meet the expectations of the question.
+A well-written answer reflects not only the knowledge of an aspirant but also his/her ability to tailor the content in a manner suited to meet the expectations of the question.

 Rigorous preparation for this exam is mandatory in order to crack it.
-In the last few months prior to the exams, it is sufficient for candidates to simply keep practising these questions in order to gain mastery over the subjects studied.
+In the last few months prior to the exams, it is sufficient for candidates to keep practising these questions in order to gain mastery over the subjects studied.
 Not only the candidate’s confidence level but also their scores will show good improvement upon following it.

 Law of Contract Mains Questions Series Part-III of X